jkrems/proposal-pkg-exports/README.md

 - Unlike in CommonJS, there is no automatic searching for `index.js` or `index.mjs`.

 The value of an export, e.g. `"./src/moment.mjs"`, must begin with `.` to signify a relative path (e.g. "./src" is okay, but `"/src"` or `"src"` are not).
-This is to reserve potential future use for `"esm-exports"` to export things referenced via specifiers that aren’t relatively-resolved files, such as other packages or other protocols.
+This is to reserve potential future use for `"exports"` to export things referenced via specifiers that aren’t relatively-resolved files, such as other packages or other protocols.

 There is the potential for collisions in the exports, such as `"/timezones/"` and `"/timezones/utc"` in the example above (e.g. if there’s a file named `utc` in the `./data/timezones` folder).
 A resolution algorithm will start with the longest potential match and try each until it finds a file to serve, or error if there are no possibilities.
 The algorithm should follow that used in the [import maps proposal](https://github.com/domenic/import-maps).